Design & Installation

 Here are some examples of exterior lights

-The most common exterior lights are fitted on and even inside walls—lots of designs available.
-Wall lights can illuminate up, down, up and down, out and some can be adjusted and pointed in different directions.
-Flush wall lights that shine out are suitable for door entrances while adjustable wall spotlights are useful for seating areas.
+The most common exterior lights are fitted on and even inside walls—lots of designs are available.
+Wall lights can illuminate up, down, up and down out, and some can be adjusted and pointed in different directions.
+Flush wall lights that shine out are suitable for door entrances, while adjustable wall spotlights are useful for seating areas.

 Bollard & Post

-Decking lights are fitted into recesses cut into the decking they shine upwards providing enough light to sit out in after dark and outlining the deck.
+Decking lights are fitted into recesses cut into the decking.
+They shine upwards, providing enough light to sit out after dark and outlining the deck.

 Floor lights are fitted to the ground and can be pointed in different directions.
 Good for lighting outdoor seating areas and enhancing exterior walls.

 All Electrical work (which includes lighting) must be undertaken by a certified and qualified Electrician and must conform to the latest building regulations.